xapian/xapian-docsprint/concepts/indexing/values.rst

 It is important to keep the amount of data stored in the values to a minimum, since the values for a large number of documents may be read during the search, and unused information will thus slow the search down.
-Developers are often tempted to use the value slots to hold information which should really be stored in the document's data area; don't succumb to this temptation.
+Developers are sometimes tempted to use the value slots to hold information which should really be stored in the document's data area; don't succumb to this temptation!